domoritz/domoritz.github.io/projects.md

 #### Vega-Lite

 I am the co-author of [Vega-Lite](https://vega.github.io/vega-lite/), a high-level visualization grammar.
 It provides a concise JSON syntax for supporting rapid generation of visualizations to support analysis.
 Vega-Lite specifications can be compiled to Vega specifications.
+Read more in our [blog post](https://medium.com/@uwdata/introducing-vega-lite-2-0-de6661c12d58).

 {% include image name="vega-lite.png" caption="Vega-Lite examples." %}